 There is evidence that Gandhi — born into the third-ranking merchant caste — absorbed and expressed a psychology which placed Dalits in a lowly position, perhaps in conflict with the Mahatma’s conscious preference.
 For example, Gandhi asked a Christian missionary to pray for the harijans but not to try to convert them as they did not have ‘the mind and intelligence to understand what you talked.
 Would you preach the Gospel to a cow?’
 (1) Many other examples attest to the low regard which Gandhi had for the average ‘harijan.’
 (2)

 India’s first law minister

 Ambedkar matriculated in 1907, an extraordinary achievement for a Dalit.
-The rarity of this accomplishment does not show any inherent defect in the mental ability of untouchables, but instead reflected their lack of opportunity and educational access.
+The rarity of this accomplishment does not show any inherent defect in the mental capacity of untouchables, but instead reflected their lack of opportunity and educational access.
 For many, it probably also reflected an environmentally determined loss of cognitive potential, shared by many chronically undernourished people.
+Chronic diseases including of parasites can also inhibit learning for example by "stealing" nutrients including iron, thus contributing to anaemia.
 Ambedkar then earned four post-graduate degrees in the U.S. and UK, including a PhD from Colombia University in New York and a DSc from the London School of Economics.
 He became the best educated Dalit of his and possibly all time.

 From the 1920s until his death Ambedkar personified and led the Dalits in their struggle for more rights and opportunities.
 He became integral to the emerging leadership of independent India, not only becoming India’s first law minister but also chairing the committee which drafted the Indian constitution.
 Ambedkar was far less successful in his attempts to reform Hinduism (as was Gandhi).